antonioCoco/RunasCs/README.md

 ----

 *RunasCs* is an utility to run specific processes with different permissions than the user's current logon provides using explicit credentials.
-This tool is an improved (from a pentest perspective) and open version of windows builtin *runas.exe* that solves some limitations:
+This tool is an improved and open version of windows builtin *runas.exe* that solves some limitations:

 * Allows explicit credentials
 * Works both if spawned from interactive process and from service process